unixpickle/graphalicious/README.md

 # TODO

  * Prevent selection of canvas in graph.
- * Unbind ChunkView events when we're done with it
  * Rethink having showingContent be an actual state field instead of a method
  * Create demo system for manipulating graph
    * Modifying, inserting, and deleting data points